-Donuts are fun.
+Doughnuts are fun.
 Chocolate covered strawberries are fun.
 Miniature things are fun.
-So…..a chocolate covered strawberry mini donut is the MOST FUN!!!!
+So…..a chocolate covered strawberry mini doughnut is the MOST FUN!!!!

-This recipe came about after I wanted to make a mini donut that is different, a mini donut that is pretty and of course one that will taste darn delicious!
+This recipe for mini doughnuts came about after I wanted to make one that is different, pretty and of course tastes darn delicious!
 Lately I’ve been playing around quite a bit with dehydrated strawberries and there is so much you can do with them.
 One of my favorite things?
 Pulverize them and add them to frosting.
 It’s a gorgeous, natural and delicious way to turn your frostings or icings pink!

 I find the easiest way to get the batter into the wells of the mini donut pan is to scoop the batter into a large baggie or in a piping bag and just squeeze into those wells.
 Don’t overfill or else they’ll puff quite a bit.
 I suggest filling the wells until they are full but not overflowing if that makes sense.
 Bake until golden brown and springy to the touch.
 Then allow them to cool about 20-30 minutes in the pan before removing.
 Cool completely before dipping them in the icing and then gobble them up!
 They’re best the day they’re made but I ate them the next day and they were pretty tasty, loosely covered with foil.
 You can also store them in the fridge for about 3-4 days.

-Now, grab the ingredients for this recipe because it’s guaranteed to put a smile on your face, perk you up and get you through the week!
+Now, grab the ingredients for this recipe for mini doughnuts because it’s guaranteed to put a smile on your face, perk you up and get you through the week!

 Chocolate Covered Strawberry Donuts

 Allergy adaptable to be free from top-9, potato, corn